emberjs/rfcs/active/0000-lazy-load-overview.md

 related to each route once we generate the route info at compile time.
 However, this will require users taking a new version of the extension.
 Not sure if we can force an update to avoid breakign the apps or if we can avoid that behavior on the app itself.
+* When LOG_RESOLVER is on, ember eagerly resolves all the routes, which breaks lazy-loading.